 The original bomber jackets designed for bomber pilots in the Second World War came in different styles identified by the United States Aviation Clothing Board by code numbers.
 Two of the most popular types were the A-2, designed for the Air Force and the G-1, designed for the Navy and Marine Corps bomber pilots.
 Then came shearling jackets , which were lined with sheepskin.
 All the pilots had to have one because they were so warm and well insulated, and they were flying at 30,000 feet in the middle of winter in open cockpits.
+The original B-3 was a relatively heavy jacket, made from hand-dyed leather, giving it a lovely russet-brown color and a slightly mottled finish.
+These jackets had a shearling (or sheepskin) lining that extended below the cuffs and below the waist, which is where they get their name.
+It was ideal for high altitude flying missions where it was extremely cold for bomber pilots.
+Like all the other bomber jackets, this new design had a zippered front, but only one outside pocket, on the right hand side.

 In 1942, the design of the B-3 was changed slightly, probably to save manufacturing costs.
 Instead of sleeves being cut from one piece of skin, strips of leftover russet-hued hand-dyed leather from the last 1941 production were used and stitched to darker brown leather on the topside of the arm.
 This was the same leather used for the body of the jacket.